 COMPOSITION FESTIVAL - GENERAL RULES

 Every student must be sponsored annually by an individual teacher who has paid the $65 membership fee.
 The membership fee is waived for first time teacher participants in YMF.
 Music schools may not be sponsors.
-The sponsoring teacher must either

 The YMF is a non-profit, volunteer enterprise that relies on the active participation of all teachers involved.